Anomaly Video Games

 The following list contains anomaly video games played by Ties That Bind Gaming.
 Each listing contains a brief description of, and experience with, the video game.

-Some of the anomaly video games on this list are so noteworthy that Ties That Bind Gaming has written featured articles on them.
+Some anomaly video games on this list are so noteworthy that Ties That Bind Gaming has written featured articles on them.
 The links will be noted for the anomaly games that do.

-Captured fits in neatly with other anomaly horror games and contains elements associated with analog horror games, too.
+Captured fits in neatly with other anomaly horror games and contains elements associated with analog horror games.
 Freely roam the halls of your home in a loop.
 Hunt anomalies while progressing through each loop.
 If anomalies are reported correctly, the next loop will continue.
-If anomalies are reported incorrectly, the loop resets.
+If anomalies are misreported, the loop resets.

-There is a haunting voice that speaks to you while exploring the hallways.
-It whispers and I can’t emphasize enough just how creepy the voice is.
+A haunting voice speaks to you while you explore the hallways.
+It whispers, and I can’t emphasize enough how creepy the voice is.
 I love how something as simple as a voice enhances the anomaly horror experience.

 Captured has several types of entities that have a chance of appearing at any time.
 One entity will chase you, another will only move in the dark, and there is another that you must look away from.
 Your best bet is to put a door between you and the entity before it gets you.

 Dollmare’s mechanics change as the game progresses.
-New equipment is introduced including an x-ray machine and UV-light booth.
-The inspection process becomes more challenging as new mechanics are introduced.
+New equipment, including an X-ray machine and UV-light booth, is introduced, making the inspection process more challenging.

-The process of finding anomalies is not the only aspect that makes Dollmare unique.
-There is a story told by exploring the factory and finding notes left behind by former employees.
+Finding anomalies is not the only aspect that makes Dollmare unique.
+Exploring the factory and finding notes left behind by former employees tells a story.
 There are plenty of mysteries and surprises to uncover in a playthrough.
-Each playthrough is slightly different and there are two endings so replayability is decent.
+Each playthrough is slightly different.
+There are two endings, so replayability is decent.
 Dollmare is creepy, too.

 I picked up Platform 8, the sequel to The Exit 8, during the 2024 Steam summer sale for a few bucks to add to my collection of anomaly video games.
-I went in knowing the game is short but I read a lot of good things.
-I beat the game within an hour but I have done multiple playthroughs.
+I went in knowing the game was short, but I read a lot of good things.
+I beat the game within an hour but completed multiple playthroughs.
 I have to say that those few bucks were well spent.

 Platform 8 is one of those anomaly video games with a P.T. vibe.
-You are in a subway with the ability to move from car to car.
+You are in a subway and can move from car to car.
 The subway cars are identical until an anomaly appears.
 The anomaly can be subtle or apparent.
-Sometimes the digital displays warn the player of danger but not always.
-Some of the anomalies are deadly so be careful.
+Sometimes, the digital displays warn the player of danger, but not always.
+Some of the anomalies are deadly, so be careful.

 Platform 8 stands out from other anomaly video games in the diverse types of anomalies.
 Anomalies can be static and need to be found.
 Some anomalies move or alter the subway car.
 Other anomalies are deadly and can send you back to level 1.
 All anomalies block your way from progression in the game so you’ll need to tread carefully.

 I am pleased with Platform 8 enough to add it to my favorable list of anomaly video games.
-I don’t think the scares are effective but the creep and dread factors exist.
+The scares aren’t effective, but the creep and dread factors exist.

 Project 13 contains some disturbing and grotesque anomalies.
-There are anomalies such as pictures changing and a mysterious open door, but there is also a patient sandwiched in a bed, a bloody skeleton hanging from the ceiling, head bashing, a giant spider, and more.
+These include changing pictures and a mysterious open door, but there is also a patient sandwiched in a bed, a bloody skeleton hanging from the ceiling, head bashing, a giant spider, and more.

-The grotesque and disturbing approach to some of the anomalies is what makes Project 13 stand out from other anomaly video games.
+The grotesque and disturbing anomalies make Project 13 stand out from other anomaly video games.

 Explore chilling environments ripe with horror.
 The graphics are easy on the eyes, the audio haunts your ears, and there are plenty of anomalies to uncover.
 Shift 87 is a first-person observation game that requires you to report anomalies when they exist or move on if they don’t.

 Locations are built on a loop.
-You enter through a door, explore the location looking for anomalies, and then exit through a door to reset the loop.
+You enter through a door to look for anomalies and then exit through a door to reset the loop.
 Progression is determined by whether or not anomalies are reported correctly.
 If you get five right, you move on to the next location.
 If you get one wrong, the loop resets and you must start over.

-The horror elements are on a grand scale.
+The horror elements are grand.
 The atmosphere has creepy lighting, particles, and environmental effects that enhance the experience.
 Some of the horror sequences are downright terrifying.

 Shift 87 is not a very hard game compared to other anomaly video games and does a good job of increasing difficulty as you progress.
-Shift 87 may serve as a good entry point for gamers who are new to anomaly video games.
+Shift 87 may be a good entry point for gamers new to anomaly video games.
 Don’t get me wrong though.
 The final area can be tough, but fair.

 You are stuck on a haunted bullet train in Japan.
 Some people are on board but something does not seem right with them.
 Find anomalies to advance on the train and reach the conductor’s room.
 However, you will return to where you started if you make the wrong choice.